darsh5921/Image-viewer-using-tkinter/README.md

 Image viewer is a python Executable Application made using Tkinter which can be used in windows .

 # Use Instructions
-Place this app inside a folder that contains images and view them.
+Place this app inside a folder that contains images and view them or Use Right or Left Arrow Keys.

 Double Click First time on Next Button to View Next Image.